He was told his father walked out in 1961. Then he started digging up the basement.

 “There’s so many open ends here,” Michael told News 12.
 “There’s a story behind the story behind the story.”

 Time travel back to 1961: President John F. Kennedy was sworn into office.
 “West Side Story” splashed onto movie theater screens.
 The U.S.S.R.’s Yuri Gagarin became the first human in space.
-And on Long Island, Korean War veteran George Carroll lived in a small cottage on an isolated wooded road called Olive Street with his wife, Dorothy, and four kids — Patricia, 9, Jean, 7, Steven, 5, and Michael, 8 months.
+And on Long Island, Korean War veteran George Carroll lived in a small cottage on an isolated wooded road called Olive Street with his wife, Dorothy, and four children — Patricia, 9, Jean, 7, Steven, 5, and Michael, 8 months.

 Then, George was gone.
-Dorothy would only say he walked out one day and never returned.
+His wife would say only that he walked out one day and never returned.

 “It wasn’t really much talked about, but we became curious as adults as to where he might be,” Michael’s older brother, Steven, told New York’s NBC 4 in November.